Daily-Utils/ideas/README.md

 ## A Static Wesbite to material views

 * A website in nextjs or freshjs just to display materials and its properties

+## A Gnome Port Seeing extension

+* Killing and viewing all the ports in a single gnome extension using rust / go